scipy/scipy/doc/source/tutorial/linalg_batch.md

 output.shape
 ```

 Generalization of these rules to functions with multiple inputs and outputs is straightforward.
-For instance, the `linalg.eig` function produces two outputs by default, a vector and a matrix.
+For instance, the {func}`scipy.linalg.eig` function produces two outputs by default, a vector and a matrix.

 ```{code-cell} ipython3
 evals, evecs = linalg.eig(A)